commonpike/kw.nl.processing.library-example/README.md

 ## Import logic

-You will notice this ExampleFooLibrary contains one jar file, the ExampleBazPackage.jar.
+You will notice this ExampleFooLibrary only contains one jar file, the ./library/ExampleFooLibrary.jar.
+This only contains one package, the `ExampleBazPackage`.
 If you 'import' the library in the Processing app, all it does is write

 `import ExampleBazPackage.*`